VirtoCommerce/vc-module-google-sso/README.md

     * Review the OAuth consent screen and return to the app dashboard.
     * In the Credentials tab of the app dashboard, select CREATE CREDENTIALS > OAuth client ID.
 1. Select Application type → Web application and choose a name.
-1. In the Authorized redirect URIs section, select ADD URI to set the redirect URI.
+1. In the Authorized redirect URIs section, select ADD URI to set the redirect URI (`https://{host}/signin-google`).
 Run the platform using the HTTPS scheme.
 Otherwise, the SSO won't work.

 > Note: If your platform runs on a local machine, put https://localhost:10645/signin-google.